University of York: Long Boi

 Long Boi was a 70-cm tall Indian Runner-Mallard Duck cross that lived by Derwent College, and became an unofficial mascot to the university.
 In 2022 students campaigned to erect a life-sized statue of Long Boi due to his 'cultural significance' and 'contribution to student life'.
 In response, the union president said that he would explore possible options to construct a statue.
 In spring 2023, after several months without a confirmed sighting, the university announced that Long Boi was presumed to be dead.

 A fundraising campaign raised enough money to commission a life-size bronze statue of Long Boi by sculptor Neil Mason.
 The statue was formally unveiled by BBC Radio Presenter Greg James in The University of York's Central Hall on 26 September 2024.
 However, on the night of 14 November 2024, the statue was vandalised and sustained damage to its left leg.
-It was later removed indefinitely, and a subsequent investigation failed identify the responsible party.
+It was later removed indefinitely, and a subsequent investigation failed to identify the responsible party.